Case Exam Format

 Starting with the March 2008 exam the case analysis essays will be replaced with 2 case vignettes with short answers questions.
 The format is much the same for the candidates in terms of reading a case and subsequently analyzing it.
-This portion of the exam is still open book and open computer.
+This portion of the exam is still open book and open computer (NO internet).
 The change is in how the candidate relates ideas about the case.
 The way that answers are written will now be more concise.
 Instead of writing a full essay, the candidate will be asked to answer a series of short answer questions appropriate to the case.
 This will be quicker to complete, allowing the candidate to summarize ideas about the case without having to write full sentences and paragraphs in an essay form, while still conveying the same information.
 (Note that full, articulate discussion of case work for each candidate will still be reviewed later in the certification process during the evaluation of the 5 submitted cases of his/her own work.)

 Here are examples of the kinds of short-answer questions each candidate will be asked to complete after reading the case.
 The questions may vary slightly depending on the specific case, but will be similar to these:

 - List 7 symptoms or themes that you feel most clearly represent the case, in order of the importance you assign to them.
 You can describe a theme using a sentence or just a few words as in bullet points.